 Lily Joo

-• Founded 10K Ventures in 2019 and has run it for 6+ years as a two-person shop → operates with a high degree of autonomy and is comfortable making decisions without institutional committee overhead.
+• Founded 10K Ventures in 2019 and has maintained it as her primary vehicle → operates with a long time horizon and high autonomy, not a committee person.

 Conversation tips